GNSS

 GPS L5 Power Boosting

-Sets the GPS L5 power boosting with reference to the GPS L1 power.
+Sets the GPS L5 power boosting compared to the GPS L1 power.
+This is visible only when GPS L5 I or GPS L5 Q is set to On.

 SCPI Command